 And there you have it, all the best things to do in Hampi.
 Have you been?
 What did you think?

 - Can’t go to Hampi, if you can’t get into India.
 Yes, you do need a visa, even if you’re only here for a short time.
 It’s super easy, and you can get it right on iVisa.

 - Don’t forget to get some travel insurance!
 Especially if you’re going to do some of the more adventurous activities.
-I always recommend World Nomads, and you can even easily get a quote on my sidebar or going here.
+We always recommend World Nomads, and you can even easily get a quote on the sidebar or going here.

 - For cheap domestic flights, compare on Kiwi.